 When average sentence length is 14 words, readers understand more than 90% of what they’re reading.
 At 43 words, that drops to less than 10%.

-Use of simple, plain English cuts reading times.
+Professional freelance copywriters use simple, plain English that cuts down on reading times.
 What better way of communicating with people in a time-hungry world?

-You don’t have to be a great wordsmith to write a decent work email or letter.
-All you need is a straight-forward writing style and a basic awareness of the common grammatical errors that cause so much havoc to word flow.
+But you don’t have to be a trained copywriter to write a decent work email.
+All you need is a straight-forward writing style and a basic awareness of the common grammatical errors that disrupt word flow.